Functions

 return "Welcome, guest!"

-Example: small utility function for tests
+Example: utility function for tests

 # utils/strings.py